 The Social Security Amendments of 1983 (H.R.
 1900, Public Law 98-21) contained two provisions which may have an impact on when an individual decides to retire.
 For those born from 1943 through 1954, the age you can begin full SSI benefits in age 66.
 This means that turning 65 is no longer an automatic trigger for Medicare enrollment.
 Because of this change in retirement age, many seniors are unaware that they still need to enroll in Medicare at age 65, not 66.
 Not enrolling when you are first eligible could lead to lifelong penalties on your Medicare premium.

 Seniors who are already receiving SSI payments when they turn 65 are not affected by enrollment issues.
 You will be automatically enrolled is you are receiving SSI benefits.
 If you postpone your Social Security benefits either because you are still working or want a higher payout by waiting to start, you will need to enroll yourself in Medicare at age 65.

 Medicare Enrollment Period

 Part B requires a premium.
 It covers physician and outpatient services.
-For 2016, the Part B premium is $121.80.
+For 2017, the Part B premium is $134 for most new enrollees.
 Part C is the Medicare replacement plan known as Medicare Advantage.
-Part D is the prescription drug plan, which you will also need to look into when you first enroll in Medicare.
+Part D is the prescription drug program, which you will also need to look into when you first enroll in Medicare.
 You can also get a Medicare supplement plan to cover the gaps in Medicare.
 These are also known as Medigap plans.
 If you are confused about the Parts and Plans of Medicare, be sure to check out our article and video that fully explains both by clicking here.